 Bali: Villa Bulung Daya and The Conrad Bali

 Based on all of the rants about how touristy and awful Bali’s developed areas were, I decided to book an oceanfront villa in northwest Bali for part of the trip.
 Villa Bulung Daya came to just $625 per night.
 Since Airbnb rentals are classified as travel purchases by Barclay, I was able to redeem Arrival Miles for the stay.

-- The Conrad Bali had a pool villa available for ~$500 per night, which looked much nicer than the one at The Laguna.
+- The Conrad Bali pool suite was available for ~$500 per night, which looked much nicer than the one at The Laguna.
 The Conrad Suites section is described as a “resort within a resort,” which met my criteria for a smaller property.

 - Through the Discover Asia promotion, rates during our travel dates were as low as $150 per night.
 I was hoping to book this rate for at least one room and then get upgraded to a suite.
 The rate increased by the time I decided to book, so I instead redeemed 106,000 Hilton points along with 18,000 Ultimate Rewards points for three nights.
 I later tacked on an additional Points + Cash night for 24,000 + $100 cash.

 My expectations were pretty low based on the negative feedback I’d heard about the Conrad, but it ended up being a great choice.
 We got upgraded several times (eventually to the Penthouse Suite) and had the best time thanks to the amazing staff and amenities offered by the resort.